joomlatools/joomlatools-console-codeception/README.md

 	`$ joomla plugin:list`

-* You can now deploy an existing Codeception project by:
+* You can now create a new Codeception project by:

 	`$ joomla codeception:bootstrap sitename`

 * For available options, run

-   `$ joomla help Codeception:deploy`
+   `$ joomla help Codeception:bootstrap`

 * If you would like to hook up an existing Joomlatools Project/ component simply use the `--www option`